Jump to section

 7. Keep the organization’s goals in mind

-While prioritizing team engagement, the servant leadership approach still centers around achieving an organizational goal or goals.
+The servant leadership approach still centers around achieving organizational goals.
+This is true even while prioritizing team engagement.

-As such, it’s important to keep these goals in mind and not to let the interests of any individual move the needle to a point where you are no longer following these objectives.
+As such, it’s important to keep these goals in mind.
+Don’t let the interests of any individual move the needle to a point where you are no longer following these objectives.

 Your job as the leader is to guide the team toward a decision that makes sense with the company’s vision in mind.